Home > Lifestyle

 Surprisingly, the handle design for beach wagons has a fair amount of variation among the models we tested.
 Some wagons have fixed-length handles, others have adjustable handles, and some are equipped with springs that help them stay upright even when you’re not holding them.

 We were fans of wagons with collapsible handles for storing and transporting and really enjoyed when the handle could stay upright so it wasn’t just laying in the sand.
 The most unique handle of all, however, was on the Veer All-Terrain Cruiser.
 This handle can be used to pull the wagon behind you, or it can be locked in position to push it like a stroller.
-We found this added versatility to an excellent kid-friendly wagon, as the user could choose to use it as a stroller or wagon depending on the situation.
+We found this added versatility to an excellent kid-friendly wagon, as the user could choose to use it as a stroller or wagon, depending on the situation.

-Price
+Price & Value

 There is a bit of price variation among the beach wagon models we tested.
 Our selection of wagons ranges in price from around $80 up to $220, with one high-end outlier at $699.
 Most of the beach wagons we tested are relatively affordable, and all of them will help make your beach days a little easier.
 In our testing, we found that quality and price seem to go hand in hand.

-The Veer All-Terrain Cruiser ($699) is by far the most expensive model we tested, but it also stands in a class of its own in terms of build quality and performance.
+The Veer All-Terrain Cruiser ($699) is by far the most expensive model we tested, but it also stands in a class of its own in terms of engineering, build quality, and performance.
 This wagon’s materials, construction, and kid-carrying capability are miles ahead of the other models we tested.
 For active parents with a more flexible budget, this is a seriously top-shelf way to move your kids around the beach, neighborhood, parks, etc., and it’s also versatile for carrying cargo, pets, and more.

 6 of the beach wagons we tested on the beach in Hawaii